What is Information Governance (IG)?

 - Please don’t feel you’re alone in making a decision.
 Seek advice from colleagues and your line manager when making a decision about disclosure and record your reasoning and any decisions made.

-Staff must not use WhatsApp for sending person identifiable information about patients or staff.
+Under no circumstances must WhatsApp be used for sending person identifiable information about patients or staff.

 New functionality is available to ensure a consistent approach with the processing of subject access requests across DCHS, in line with GDPR.

 Requests for information may come from patients, carers, next of kin, legal authorities or other areas.

 Guidance is available which shows how to record and process the requests using SystmOne functionality click here.
 This includes how to exclude any consultations owned by other organisations, for instance GPs, ensuring only relevant DCHS information is released.

 For further information please read the access to health records policy or contact the informatics team.

 For requests for Access to Adult Health Records please contact the Health Records department at: Walton Hospital, Whitecotes Lane,Chesterfield, Derbyshire, S40 3HW or E:email@example.com